Allenchou0708/CNN_Project_for_Animal_Poetry_Generator/README.md

 ## How to Use it

 &nbsp;&nbsp;&nbsp;&nbsp;Download and run it on google colab.

-And has to pre-download the dataset in Kaggle : https://www.kaggle.com/datasets/iamsouravbanerjee/animal-image-dataset-90-different-animals
+Has to pre-download the dataset in Kaggle : https://www.kaggle.com/datasets/iamsouravbanerjee/animal-image-dataset-90-different-animals